selvakeerthu4545/Codher-24-FemmeHackers-/README.md

 # Codher-24-FemmeHackers-
-it is an app based platform for financially disadvantaged students and who can't travel miles for education
+It is an app based platform for financially disadvantaged students and who can't travel miles for education